ryanarnouk/ryanarnouk.github.io/content/page/3university.md

 **CPSC 411: Introduction to Compiler Construction**

-Collaborated on developing a compiler in Racket for a language that is a subset of Racket (roughly similar to a C-like abstraction level), targetting x86-assembly.
+Collaborated on developing a compiler in Racket for a language that is a subset of Racket (roughly similar to a C-like abstraction level), targeting x86-assembly.

 **CPSC 410: Advanced Software Engineering**

-Learned about designing and implementing a domain specific langauge and various types of program analysis.
-Completed a project called FileScript (a domain specific langauge) and DSA (a tool for visualizing lock dependencies statically to warn programmers about potential deadlocks)
+Learned about designing and implementing a domain specific language and various types of program analysis.
+Completed a project called FileScript (a domain specific language) and DSA (a tool for visualizing lock dependencies statically to warn programmers about potential deadlocks)

 **CPSC 416: Distributed Systems**